It may be in my ancestral DNA, but I absolutely love the combination of pork and ginger!

 I love ginger for its sharp sweet-spicy aroma and taste.
 And I use a generous amount of minced ginger for this delicious pork chop rub.

 2 pasture-raised pork chops, bone-in, rinsed well under filtered water; pat dry

 3-4 tablespoons finely minced gingerroot (I use a food processor)

-4 garlic cloves, finely minced (I use a food processor)
+4 to 8 garlic cloves, finely minced, depending on how garlicky you like your pork chops (I use a food processor)

 1 cup raw apple cider vinegar